riverstoneworks/CTypeInfo/README.md

       :--:|:--:|:--:
       name | char* | object name
-      typeInfo | TypeInf* | pointer to the TypeInf of the object type offset | long | The offset relative to the parent object's starting address
+      typeInfo | TypeInf* | pointer to the TypeInf of the object type offset | long | The offset relative to the parent object's starting address or memory address without parent

       *TypeInf* :